Editing images with AI

 1 Instruction-following editors

-The interesting category in 2026: image plus a text instruction in, edited image out.
+One interesting category is image plus a text instruction in → edited image out.
 “Remove the lamppost.”
 “Make this a watercolour.”
 “Extend the canvas to 16:9 and fill the new space with sky.”
-The same pipeline that runs text-to-image now runs in reverse, conditioned on the input image.
+The same pipeline that runs text-to-image now runs sideways, conditioned on the input image.

 • Open-weights edit models that we can run on our own GPU or via API.
 Most flexible, slowest to set up.